-As the use of personal electronic devices becomes more popular, with 90 percent of Americans using their personal smartphones for work, employees are increasing their risk of accidentally opening access to company data.
-If an employee is utilizing an unsecured Public WiFi hotspot, their device is then susceptible to snoopers and hackers.
-By using proper security practices, this risk is eliminated for any and all company devices.
+With 90 percent of Americans using their personal devices for work, employees are constantly at risk of accidentally opening access to company data.
+For example, if an employee connects to unsecured Public Wi-Fi, their device immediately becomes susceptible to bad actors.

 Employee training during the onboarding process is essential for protecting your business’s private data.
 You can test out Cyveillance which offers safety awareness computer-based training for your employees regardless of how large or small your business is.
 The company claims to successfully reduce the number of employees who click on malicious links by 50% after completing their training.